Roguelike: Subgenres within roguelikes

 In considering the popularity of roguelikes that deviate from the Berlin Interpretation, the rogue-lites, some subgenres have emerged.

-Action roguelikes are typically based on combining gameplay of action games within roguelikes in lieu of the turn-based gameplay.
-Spelunky is an example of combinging a platform game with the roguelike formula, while The Binding of Isaac and Enter the Gungeon are effective roguelike shooter games.
+Action roguelikes are typically based on combining gameplay of action games within roguelikes instead of the turn-based gameplay.
+Spelunky is an example of combining a platform game with the roguelike formula, while The Binding of Isaac and Enter the Gungeon are effective roguelike shooter games.
 Within action roguelikes have also emerged a minimalistic shooter roguelike, with Vampire Survivors as a leading example; in such games, the player generally fights through wave after wave of enemies, their character often fully firing or using all possible attacks without player intervention, with the ability to expand their character through a random selection of power-ups as they defeat more enemies.

 Another type of roguelike subgenre is the roguelike deck-builder, where combat is resolved by using cards or an equivalent object.
-These games are inspired by physical living card games, where the player builds their deck over the course of the game, forcing them to plan strategy on the fly.
+These games are inspired by physical deck-building games, where the player builds their deck over the course of the game, forcing them to plan strategy on the fly.
 While the 2014 game Dream Quest is considered the first example of such a video game, the popularity of the genre was cemented with Slay the Spire in 2017.